Hello Planning Mashers!

 Bullet Journal collections are pages that have information united by one theme, like “books to read”, “chores to do”, “favorite movies” and such.

-It might not be so easy to see all the songs at a glance., but the page did end up looking so pretty!
+It might not be so easy to see all the songs at a glance, but the page did end up looking so pretty!
+For more, check my post Playlist Bullet Journal Page Inspirations.

 One more example of how just pretty handwriting becomes a decoration on its own.